RudeusTempest/Project_DYY/Frontend/README.md

 1. `App` mounts → `fetchDevices()` runs.
 2. Try `GET http://localhost:8000/devices/get_all`.
    - Success with data → show that data.
-   - Error or empty → load `mockData` and show mock banner.
+   - Error or empty → show an error; mock data is not loaded automatically (enable it in Settings if you want the sample data).
 3. As you type in Search (Header), `searchTerm` updates and filters devices by hostname or IP.
 4. Sidebar counts update automatically based on the filtered list.
 5. Device list shows cards; click a card to open the modal with details.